joshua-9402/cpet-140-final-project/README.md

 #### Manual Build

-- For platform-specific configurations and legacy support, we provide **five manual-trigger workflows**:
+- For platform-specific configurations and legacy support, we provide manual-trigger workflows for supported platforms.

+#### Linux Builds (archived)

+Linux packaging and automated Linux build workflows have been removed from the main release pipeline.
+If you need Linux packages or build instructions, see `doc/LINUX_PACKAGING_REMOVED.md` or the archived docs under `archive/linux_removed/`.

 #### Windows Builds